jnywong/frx-challenges/docs/frx.md

 >
 > -- [Donoho, 2023](https://doi.org/10.48550/arXiv.2310.00865)

-However, there's a common missing link that requires an unnecessary amount of work to enable:
+However, there's a common missing link that requires an unnecessary amount of work to enable: providing infrastructure that reduces the friction of hosting data challenges.

 ## Enabling Data Challenges is our goal